zushenyan/Match3Gem/README.md

 Match3Gem
 =========
-A match-3 simple puzzle game aims for practice of JavaScript & Phaser.

-Originally it was written with Cocos2d-html5, but after a period of time, it became not runnable with old 2.1.5 version.

-I guess it's because it used some experimental features in browsers that were deprecated latter.

-Though upgrading to version 2.3.x can bring my game alive again, some behaviors were changed, which leads to some unexpected results and painful bug tracing work.

-Cocos2d-html5 has been merged with Cocos2d-JS not long ago and since 3+ version is almost an new design, it's like learning an totally new framework to me, so why not start over?
-That's why the game was reborn with Phaser.

 Play it [here](http://zushenyan.github.io/Match3Gem/dist/html/index.html).

+A match-3 simple puzzle game aims for practicing JavaScript & Phaser.

+Originally it was written with Cocos2d-html5, but after browsers envolved, it became not runnable anymore with the old 2.1.5 version.

+I assumption is that Cocos2d-html5 used some experimental features which were deprecated in newer browsers.

+Although upgrading it to 2.3.x version can make it work again, some functions' behavior is changed, which leads to unexpected results and painful bug tracing.

+Since Cocos2d-html5 has been merged with Cocos2d-JS not long ago and 3+ version has been redeisgned, learning the new one means learning an totally new framework to me, so why not start over?
+That's why it was rewritten with Phaser.

 Support Platforms
 ===